FixedEffects/FixedEffectModels.jl/README.md

   # =====================================================================
   ```

-  If you would like to specify both main effects and an interaction term at once, use the `*` operator:
+  Specify both main effects and an interaction term at once using the `*` operator:

   ```julia
   using DataFrames, RDatasets, FixedEffectModels